Dragon Ball Z: Kakarot

 Dragon Ball Z: Kakarot (ドラゴンボールZ カカロット, Doragon Bōru Zetto Kakarotto) is an action role-playing game developed by CyberConnect2 and published by Bandai Namco Entertainment, based on the Dragon Ball franchise.
 It was released for PlayStation 4, Xbox One and Windows in January 2020, Nintendo Switch in September 2021, Stadia in October 2021, PlayStation 5 in January 2023, and Xbox Series X/S in February 2023.
 The game follows the main protagonist Goku and the Z-Fighters throughout the events of the Dragon Ball Z anime series, including anime-original storylines and moments.

 The game received mixed reviews upon release.
 The game has sold over 8 million copies worldwide as of July 2024.
+By January 12, 2026, the game had sold 10 million copies.

 Gameplay

 Kakarot is primarily an action role-playing game with fighting game elements.
 The player can battle opponents and do activities like fishing, collecting Z orbs, eating, driving in a hover car, training, and putting characters in soul emblems.
 The game's plot follows the progression of the anime series, as the player interacts with the surrounding world as the different playable characters.
 Players can explore the world and complete side quests to progress the story.
 The game is broken up into four storylines: the Saiyan Saga, the Frieza Saga, the Cell Saga, and the Buu Saga.
 Bonus storylines can be purchased as downloadable content, covering parts of Dragon Ball Super, Dragon Ball Daima, the original Dragon Ball, and two television specials.

 There are seven playable characters in the base game that the player will guide throughout the story.
 These include Goku, Vegeta, Gohan, Piccolo, Future Trunks, Gotenks, and Vegito.
 As the player progresses through the game, they will unlock new characters to play.

 The player is also able to select two supporting characters to aid in battles.
 These include all playable characters, along with Krillin, Yamcha, Tien Shinhan, Chiaotzu, Android 18, Goten, and Kid Trunks.

 The bosses that appear in-game include Raditz, Nappa, Vegeta, Cui, Dodoria, Zarbon, the Ginyu Force, Frieza, Android 19, Android 20, Android 18, Android 17, Cell, Cell Jr., Pui Pui, Yakon, Dabura, Majin Vegeta, Majin Buu, Super Buu, Kid Buu, Beerus, and Mira.
 Bonyū (ボニュー), an original character designed by Dragon Ball creator Akira Toriyama for the game, also appears as a boss.